 Separate names with a comma.

-Discussion in 'THE TEST CHAMBERS' started by Vanta Black Heart, Jul 13, 2016.
+Discussion in 'THREAD ARCHIVES' started by Vanta Black Heart, Jul 13, 2016.

 Daiken (japanese high school equivalency test)

 Masaru has a habit of hiding behind an emotional mask, preferring to adopt the persona of a fictional character he identifies with instead of being himself.
 It makes him feel safe and lends him the self-esteem he lacks on his own.
 As such, it can be quite difficult to get to know what he's really like unless he's caught out-of-character, and even then, he is incredibly shy, awkward and withdrawn.
 It takes a lot of trust to get him to come out of his shell comfortably.

 Masaru has an active imagination, gets along really well with children, and never gets tired of playing games.
 When he's allowed to act like someone else, he tends to take on a persona that lets the best parts of his personality shine through.
 He's very open-minded and tries his best to be understanding in any circumstance.